t0mmyt/seisglitch/Docs/source/merger.rst

 This can be handy especially for the :ref:`plot function <plot>`.

-After having entered the `merge` options in the ``config.yml``, run from the merge function from terminal like so:
+After having entered the `merge` options in the ``config.yml``, run the merge function from terminal like so:
 ::

     seisglitch merge path/to/config.yml